kaushikcfd/feinsum/doc/design.rst

 Why keep a performance engineer in the loop?
 --------------------------------------------

-As of this writing, limited solutions are available that unify the code-generation of a single Einstein summation.
-Approaches that rely on an auto-tuning phase have been proposed for generating optimized device codes sub-class of Einstein-summations and for a particular architecture, for eg.
+As of this writing, limited solutions are available that unify the heuristics needed to generate roofline-performing code for a single Einstein summation.
-Cogent [Kim_2019]_ that provides generates optimized GPU kernels for tensor-contractions.
+Approaches that rely on an auto-tuning phase have been proposed for generating optimized device codes for a sub-class of Einstein-summations and for a particular architecture, for eg. Cogent [Kim_2019]_ generates optimized GPU kernels for tensor-contractions.

-Hence, *feinsum* expects a performance engineer to specify the transform space, and, provides abstractions to develop (and implement) code-transformations for certain sub-classes of Batched-einsums.
+Hence, *feinsum* provides abstractions to develop (and implement) code-transformations for certain sub-classes of Batched-einsums.